gantian127/bmi_era5/README.md

 $ pip install -e .
 ```

-#### Download ERA5 Data
+### Quick Start
+Below shows how to use two methods to download the ERA5 datasets.

-Learn more details of the examples from the [tutorial notebook](https://github.com/gantian127/bmi_era5/blob/master/notebooks/bmi_era5.ipynb)
+You can learn more details from the [tutorial notebook](https://github.com/gantian127/bmi_era5/blob/master/notebooks/bmi_era5.ipynb).
-provided in this package.
-You can also launch binder to test and run the code below.
+To run this notebook, please go to the [CSDMS EKT Lab](https://csdms.colorado.edu/wiki/Lab-0018) and follow the instruction in the "Lab notes" section.

-##### Example 1: use CDS API to download the ERA5 data
+#### Example 1: use CDS API to download the ERA5 data

 ```python
 import cdsapi